 Since you can paint the pergola wood, you have flexibility to design your pergola around your space with color choice.
+Maybe you have landscaping with earth tones and stonework that would blend exceptionally well with a black pergola or a grey pergola.
 This classic white pergola with a coat of paint provides the same clean look as metal, but with the quality of wood.

 Some paints or stains achieve the same look as a metal pergola kit, with the durable long-lasting qualities of wood.
 Our Big Kahuna pine pergolas like this one have a very contemporary and sophisticated look, with the natural beauty of pine.

 Cost Comparison for Metal Pergolas and Wood Pergolas

 What’s in your budget for your pergola kit project?
 When it comes to pricing of metal pergola kits, there are multiple comparisons to make for pergola kits made from these materials as they are made by different manufacturers.

 Some designs, whether they’re kits such as a toja grid pergola or a costco outdoor pergola have pergola specifications that are unique to that company or design.
 So the price of Amazon pergola kits, Costco pergola kits or other large retailers can differ based on kit contents or other factors.
 And the quality of their materials and workmanship will be different.
 Not really an apples to apples comparison.